German orthography: 19th century and early 20th century

 In 1901, the interior minister of the German Empire instituted the Second Orthographic Conference.
 It declared the Duden to be authoritative, with a few innovations.
 In 1902, its results were approved by the governments of the German Empire, Austria and Switzerland.

 In 1944, the Nazi German government planned a reform of the orthography, but because of World War II, it was never implemented.
+However, they successfully abolished Fraktur script and enforced the general use of Antiqua.

 After 1902, German spelling was essentially decided de facto by the editors of the Duden dictionaries.
 After World War II, this tradition was followed with two different centers: Mannheim in West Germany and Leipzig in East Germany.
 By the early 1950s, a few other publishing houses had begun to attack the Duden monopoly in the West by putting out their own dictionaries, which did not always hold to the "official" spellings prescribed by Duden.
 In response, the Ministers of Culture of the federal states in West Germany officially declared the Duden spellings to be binding as of November 1955.

 The Duden editors used their power cautiously because they considered their primary task to be the documentation of usage, not the creation of rules.
 At the same time, however, they found themselves forced to make finer and finer distinctions in the production of German spelling rules, and each new print run introduced a few reformed spellings.

 German spelling reform of 1996

 German spelling and punctuation was changed in 1996 (Reform der deutschen Rechtschreibung von 1996) with the intent to simplify German orthography, and thus to make the language easier to learn, without substantially changing the rules familiar to users of the language.
-The rules of the new spelling concern correspondence between sounds and written letters (including rules for spelling loan words), capitalisation, joined and separate words, hyphenated spellings, punctuation, and hyphenation at the end of a line.
+The rules of the new spelling concern correspondence between sounds and written letters (including rules for spelling loan words), capitalization, joined and separate words, hyphenated spellings, punctuation, and hyphenation at the end of a line.
 Place names and family names were excluded from the reform.

 The reform was adopted initially by Germany, Austria, Liechtenstein and Switzerland, and later by Luxembourg as well.

 The new orthography is mandatory only in schools.
 A 1998 decision of the Federal Constitutional Court of Germany confirmed that there is no law on the spelling people use in daily life, so they can use the old or the new spelling.
 While the reform is not very popular in opinion polls, it has been adopted by all major dictionaries and the majority of publishing houses.